jatupan1989/boomjum1989/User-interface.md

 - The top row lets you control the types of request which are to be allowed/denied.
 - The left-most column lets you control the hostnames which are to be allowed/denied.
 - The top-left cell lets you control all the other cells in the matrix.
-    * A click on that single cell allows you to whitelist or blacklist all the cells in the matrix -- **except** those cells which are assigned an explicit rule.
+    * A click on that single cell allows you to whitelist or blacklist all the cells in the matrix -- **except** those cells which are explicitly white or blacklisted.
     * This cell affects the status of graylisted cells in the top row and the left-most column.
     * In turn, the cells in the top row affect the status of graylisted cells under them.
     * In turn, the cells in the left-most column affect the status of graylisted cells on their right.